Mold in Your Room or Suite

-The University considers reports of mold a health and safety issue and takes seriously all reports of suspected mold.
+The University considers reports of mold a health and safety issue and takes all reports of suspected mold seriously.
 Residents who are concerned about an area of suspected mold in their room should immediately call the Hartley Hospitality Desk or submit an online service request.

 University Facilities will respond within one business day to conduct a visual inspection of the room.